johngrabner/tvm802B_2_smoothie_and_OpenPnP/Test Cases/Smoothie Config Test/3) Solenoid/Vaccum test.md

 The TVM802B has 2 vacuum pumps, 2 vacuum solenoid, and 2 vacuum sensor.
-This makes 2*2*2*2=16 configurations to test times 2 since nozzle may be blocked or not.
+This makes 2*2*2*2=16 configurations to test, but times 2 since nozzle may be blocked or not.

 # Nozzle blocked tests